 You may be eligible for income in retirement from a number of sources including, but not limited to:

-**Remember that your first pension payment may take up to three full calendar months.
+Your first pension payment may take three or more full calendar months.

 While the first payment will be retroactive to your retirement date, it is recommended

-that you have at least three months of liquid income available when you retire.
+that you have three or more months of liquid income available when you retire.

 MSERS pensions rarely keep up with the cost of living over time (the pension is